tamurashingo/cl-dependencyinjection/README.markdown

 ; error occurs when call test-service at this point

 CL-USER> (test-service "some data")
-; Evaluation aborted on #<SIMPLE-ERROR "cannot run TEST-SERVICE service. need to define dependency" {1005756013}>.
+; Evaluation aborted on #<SIMPLE-ERROR "cannot run TEST-SERVICE. need to define dependency" {1005756013}>.

 ;; define dependency